Ewa Sowińska: Political career

 She became Ombudsman for Children in 2006.
 On 22 April 2008 she resigned from the position, effective 30 June 2008.

 She was also a member of the Sejm 2001–2005.
 She was trained in internal medicine at the Medical University of Białystok.

+Views

 In the past, she has suggested that homosexuals should be banned from certain professions and forced to register with the government, that unmarried cohabiting couples be required to register with the state, and planned to order an investigation for supposed homosexuality in the British children's television series Teletubbies.